Feast of St John of Damascus and St Barbara the Great Martyr

 Feast of St Thomas the Apostle, Son of Alphaeus

-JAMES K. A. Smith, a presenter at our Eighth Day Symposium presenter earlier this year, receives our monthly e-newsletter.
+JAMES K. A. Smith, a presenter at our Eighth Day Symposium earlier this year, receives our monthly e-newsletter.
 He emailed me after the most recent issue for a brief word of praise and encouragement.

 Feast of St Gregory the Illuminator, Bishop of Armenia